LLNL/RAJA/docs/sphinx/user_guide/tutorial/halo-exchange.rst

    :language: C++

-For parallel multi-threading execution via OpenMP, the example can be run by replacing the execution policy with:
+For parallel multithreading execution via OpenMP, the example can be run by replacing the execution policy with:

 .. literalinclude:: ../../../../examples/tut_halo-exchange.cpp